microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 As the client is injected as a static web app in the webview of the extension, debugging inside the extension can be challenging.
 Running the client in a browser is useful for quickly testing HTML or CSS changes and for debugging since you can use **Chrome extensions** such as `React and Redux developer tools`.

 When running in the browser, communication with the extension is done against the mock `mockVsCodeApi.ts` in the `mockData` folder.
 Note that the behaviour of the client on the browser may differ from the behaviour in the extension, so make sure to test out both.

 Styles are mocked in the Browser using the file [`mockThemes.css`](../../src/client/src/css/mockThemes.css).

-To choose what platform you want to debug you can modify `mockConfig.ts` in the `mockData`folder.
+To choose what platform you want to debug, you can modify `mockConfig.ts` in the `mockData`folder.

-1. Run `./build-client.sh` from the _build folder.
+1. Run `./build-client.sh` from the `_build` folder.
 Or you can use the command `yarn build` if you are on the `client` folder already.
 2. Open the `src/client` folder using `VSCode`.
 3. Start the client using `yarn start` to begin development in the browser.
 We recommend using a chromium based browser such as Chrome.